Introducing a new console experience for Amazon WAF

 The WCU requirements for a rule group are determined by the rules that you define inside the rule group.
 The maximum capacity for a rule group is 5,000 WCUs.

 Each rule group has an immutable capacity setting, which the owner assigns at creation.
 This is true for managed rule groups and rule groups that you create through Amazon WAF.
 When you modify a rule group, your changes must keep the rule group's WCUs within its capacity.
-This ensures that web ACLs that are using the rule group remain within their capacity requirements.
+This ensures that protection packs or web ACLs that are using the rule group remain within their capacity requirements.

 The WCUs that are in use in a rule group is the sum of the WCUs for the rules minus any processing optimizations that Amazon WAF is able to obtain by combining the behavior of the rules.
 For example, if you define two rules to examine the same web request component, and the rules each apply a particular transformation to the component before inspecting it, Amazon WAF might be able to charge you just once for applying the transformation.
-The WCU cost to use a rule group in a web ACL is always the fixed WCU setting that you defined at the rule group creation.
+The WCU cost to use a rule group in a protection pack or web ACL is always the fixed WCU setting that you defined at the rule group creation.

 When you create a rule group, take care to set the capacity high enough to accommodate the rules that you'll want to use throughout the rule group's lifetime.